Creuna-Oslo/create-react-app/README.md

 - `source/components/fluid-image`

 These are intended to be used with the [ImageResizer for .NET](https://imageresizing.net/) plugin.
 The `Image` and `FluidImage` components use `responsive-images.js` to measure the rendered images and get the URL for an image of appropriate size.

----

-### ⚙️ Include VS Code tasks?

-If you select this, `./.vscode/tasks.json` is included which enables you to run scripts from [@creuna/react-scripts](https://github.com/Creuna-Oslo/react-scripts) if you're using VS Code.
-Running tasks this way is nice because the currently open file in Code is used as input for some of the scripts which means you can type less.

-Open the Command Pallette (`View -> Command Pallette`) or `⇧⌘P`, type `run task` and select `Tasks: Run Task`.
-Then, start typing the name of the script you want to run, like `rename` or `component` and press Return when you see the right one.
-This will open a terminal window inside Code, which can be closed by pressing any key once the script has finished.

-If you want to run the scripts from within Code, it's a good idea to map the `Run Task` command to a keyboard shortcut, to avoid excessive typing.